everzet/sfLESSPlugin/README.markdown

 	dev:
 	  sf_less_plugin:
 	    check_dates:        false

 Also, sfLESSPlugin server side compiler has Web Debug Panel, from which you can view all styles to compile & can open them for edit in prefered editor.
-For that you need to configure sf_file_link_format in settings.yml.
+For that you need to configure `sf_file_link_format` in `settings.yml`.

 Last but not least, you can enable CSS compression (remove of whitespaces, tabs & newlines) in server side compiler with:

 	all:
 	  sf_less_plugin:
 	    use_compression:    true

 ## Tasks ##